Moonlight-Panel/Docs/topics/Features.md

 Features have three different stages of initialization

 ##### 1. Pre-Init
 In this stage, services should be added to the service collection and the Kestrel web server config if needed.
 The context object passed into the `OnPreInitialized` function, which you need to override in order to process it, you have two objects.
 One is the `WebApplicationBuilder` which can be used to configure services, and the asp.net Kestrel web server.
-The other is a list of assemblies which will be scanned for services (for more information, see [[dependencyInjection]] ).
+The other is a list of assemblies which will be scanned for services.
 You should not modify this list at all as it may break other features and/or moonlight's core

 ##### 2. Init
 This stage is invoked after the web application has been built and the service collection has been constructed.
 The context object of this handler which is passed into the `OnInitialized` method contains the `WebApplication` object.
 With this object, you are able to load services from the dependency injection, configure the mapping, and more Kestrel options